 How Does a Solar Battery Work?

-To understand what advantages of having solar battery, let’s first understand how having a solar battery works into your solar panel system.
+To understand the advantages of having a solar battery, let’s first understand how having a solar battery works into your solar panel system:

-- Solar begins powering your home in the morning when the sun rises.
+- Solar begins powering your panels in the morning when the sun rises.

-- Excess solar energy charges your solar battery.
+- Excess solar energy charges your solar battery during peak hours.

-- Your solar battery runs your home at night.
+- Your solar battery runs your home at night and during power outages.